 In addition to the release of a range of support tools, CDUG has distributed the CaBA data package, encompassing more than 150 GIS data layers, to all partnerships, and has published many of these as online Open Data services for use in web GIS.
 The work of CDUG is closely aligned to that of the mentoring (capacity building) team.

-The Catchment Data & Evidence FORUM is an annual event which aims to bring together the widest possible community of practitioners and identify the key barriers and opportunities that CDUG should focus on.
+The Catchment Data & Evidence FORUM is an annual event that aims to bring together the widest possible community of practitioners and identify the key barriers and opportunities that CDUG should focus on.

 The CaBA Urban Water Group (CUWG) champions a collaborative, partnership approach to urban water management, engaging and raising awareness across a range of key stakeholders to drive improvements to water quality and biodiversity, reduce flood risk, enhance health and well-being and build community cohesion.